omerxx/tmux-floax/README.md

 # The default session name of the floating pane is 'scratch'
 # You can modify the session name with this option:
 set -g @floax-session-name 'some-other-session-name'

+# Change the title of the floating window
+set -g @floax-title 'floax'
 ```

 ## Known issues 🐞